PixelSteganalysis: Pixel-wise Hidden Information Removal with Low Visual Degradation: Experiments

+\textbf{Additional Experiments on Non-DL Steganography} We validate our method not only on DL based steganography algorithms but also on more sophisticated conventional non-DL steganography algorithms (e.g., HUGO, WOW, and S-UNIWARD) by using a small payload (1 bpp/ch) on the ImageNet dataset.
+Our method is comparable to or even better than other methods on sophisticated conventional non-DL steganography methods in terms of PSNR and DC, as presented in Tab. \ref{tab:conventional_imagenet} (ImageNet) and supplementary S3.
+Especially, at $\epsilon$ = 2, our method outperforms the other existing methods with an amount of DC decreased by 10 or more on the steganography methods, namely, HUGO, WOW, and S-UNIWARD.

-In the case of active steganalysis, we assume the privilege that can apply modifications to all the scanned images.
-We therefore experimented image degradation when applying our method to the innocuous cover images.
-There was some degree of degradation, but the change was hardly visible up to $\epsilon$ = 4, and the PSNR of our method is higher than the comparing conventional steganalysis methods with $\epsilon$ values up to 4.
-Details can be found in the supplementary S4.
+\textbf{Harmless on Non-Stego (Benign) Images} In the case of active steganalysis, we assume having the privilege to allow modifications to all the inspected images.
+We, therefore, experiment on image degradation when applying our method to non-stego (innocuous/benign) images, as summarized in Tab.~\ref{tab:orig_imagenet_boss} (ImageNet and Boss1.0.1).
+After applying our proposed method, there was some degree of image degradation, but the PSNR of our method was always higher than that of the other conventional steganalysis algorithms at $\epsilon \leq$ 4.
+In detail, the standard deviation is less than 1 for all the datasets and $\epsilon$.
+Our method did not fall below 40 even for the large $\epsilon$ as a whole.
+Degradation of the Cifar-10 dataset after performing active steganalysis is provided in supplementary S4.
+In contrast to our proposed method, the existing algorithms mostly show visible degradation of benign images.

+\textbf{Potential as Passive Steganalysis} If cannot apply our method to every image owing to limited privileges, the method can first operate as a detector (passive steganalysis).
+Compared to recent advanced passive steganalysis algorithms which assume that access to the cover image, the secret image, or the applied steganography algorithm is required, our algorithm does not need any of them.
+We measure the total number of modifications of the pixel value on each non-stego and each stego image when applying our method.
+As a binary classification task, we classify the input image as a stego image when the total number of modifications of the pixel value is greater than or equal to a threshold value, and vice versa.
+We measure the performance of our method as a detector with various threshold values, as shown in Fig.~\ref{fig:as_detector}.
+As the metrics, we use the sensitivity and specificity, which is formulated as follows:

+where a True Positive is a stego image that the model correctly predicts as a stego image, a True Negative is a non-stego image that the model correctly predicts as a non-stego image, a False Positive is a non-stego image that the model incorrectly predicts as a stego image, and a False Negative is a stego image that the model incorrectly predicts as a non-stego image.

+For Cifar-10, the total number of modifications of the pixel value in the stego images was noticeably higher than that of non-stego images.
+By setting the threshold value to 3,000, it is possible to obtain a sensitivity and specificity of 0.96 and 0.85, respectively.
+For ImageNet and Boss1.0.1, the total number of modifications of the pixel value in the stego images does not deviate significantly from the total number of modifications of the pixel value in the non-stego images, as compared to the Cifar-10 case.It is because that ImageNet and Boss1.0.1 consist of more various classes of large images.
+However, as a stego detector, it is possible to obtain a high sensitivity for all three datasets, as shown in Fig.~\ref{fig:as_detector} (a), (b), and (c), with the relatively low threshold values (15,000 for ImageNet and 17,500 for Boss1.0.1).
+We believe that our method can be used as a primary inspector to find out suspicious images.